getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 See the difference?
 The `bar()` short-hand became an *anonymous function expression* (`function()..`) attached to the `bar` property, because the function object itself has no name identifier.
 Compare that to the manually specified *named function expression* (`function baz()..`) which has a lexical name identifier `baz` in addition to being attached to a `.baz` property.

 So what?
 In the *"Scope & Closures"* title of this *"You Don't Know JS"* book series, we cover the three main downsides of *anonymous function expressions* in detail.
-We'll just briefly repeat them so we can compare to the concise method short-hand:
+We'll just briefly repeat them so we can compare to the concise method short-hand.

+Lack of a `name` identifier on an anonymous function:

-1. Lack of `name` makes debugging stack traces harder
+1. makes debugging stack traces harder
-2. Lack of an identifier makes self-referencing (recursion, event (un)binding, etc) harder
+2. makes self-referencing (recursion, event (un)binding, etc) harder
-3. Lack of `name` makes code harder to understand
+3. makes code (a little bit) harder to understand

 Items 1 and 3 don't apply to concise methods.